 This medicine is also used to treat depression in individuals who may or may not be showing signs of anxiety.

 Take Flupentixol exactly as directed by your doctor or according to the instructions on the label.
 Do not take more or less than instructed by your doctor.

 You may take this medicine with or without food.
 Try to take it at the same time each day.

 Flupentixol must be taken regularly for it to be effective.
 Continue taking this medicine even when you feel better.
-Do not stop taking it unless instructed otherwise, as stopping it suddenly could worsen your condition.
+Do not stop taking it suddenly as this may worsen your condition.

 Take the missed dose as soon as you remember.
 If it is almost time for your next dose, skip the missed dose and return to your normal dosing schedule.

 DO NOT double a dose under any circumstances.

 If you often forget to take your medicine, let your doctor and pharmacist know.

 Alert your doctor if you have the following conditions:

 - feeling less alert than usual, drowsy or sleepy due to any cause e.g. alcohol intoxication, taking certain medicines